RetroDECK/ES-DE/README.md

 You can find the complete list of supported systems and emulators [here](USERGUIDE.md#supported-game-systems).

-Two theme sets (Slate and Modern) are bundled with the application, and additional themes can be found on the [official themes list](https://gitlab.com/es-de/themes/themes-list).
+Two themes (Slate and Modern) are bundled with the application, and additional themes can be found on the [official themes list](https://gitlab.com/es-de/themes/themes-list) or be installed using the built-in theme downloader.

 ## Download